kirandeep0036/laravel/README.md

 ![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)

 ## 💻 About Project
 I created <a href="https://laravel.com/docs/8.x/releases">Laravel 8</a> admin dashboard project from scratch.
-If you are a beginner and want to learn Laravel project from scratch, this is good sample project for you.
-Apart from that I used <a href="https://getbootstrap.com/">BootStrap 5 </a> for responsive view.
+If you are a beginner and want to learn Laravel projects from scratch, this is a good sample project for you.
+Apart from that I used <a href="https://getbootstrap.com/">BootStrap 5 </a> for a responsive view.
 I tried to cover below mentioned topic to of <a href="https://laravel.com/docs/8.x/releases">Laravel 8</a>:

-### 💡 As you know <a href="https://laravel.com/docs/8.x/releases">Laravel 8</a> have a php MVC framework so I tried to cover mvc structure with login and register user modules.
+### 💡 As you know <a href="https://laravel.com/docs/8.x/releases">Laravel 8</a> has a PHP MVC framework so I tried to cover MVC structure with login and register user modules.
 You will learn about:
 ▶ Laravel Routing with middleware and parameters

 ▶ Laravel page layout

-▶ Laravel sub view page and call them
+▶ Laravel sub-view page and call them

-▶ How to extend layout and and pass paramters to layout
+▶ How to extend the layout and pass parameters to the layout

 ▶ How to call view blades and pass data to view blade

-▶ How to use php code in blade files
+▶ How to use PHP code in blade files

-▶ How to redirect to route with paramters
+▶ How to redirect to route with parameters

-▶ How to send the reponse message
+▶ How to send the response message

 ▶ How to set validations